 Gaps & Needs Analysis

 The Gaps & Needs Analysis Report is an annual study of our area and the people who live here.
 It also looks at where services are available and how people use them.
 Ultimately, the analysis serves as a roadmap for determining future growth based on current capacity and identified needs.

 Local Business Plan

 The Local Business Plan (LBP) is an MCO/LME strategic planning document looking at a three-year period for accomplishing stated goals to improve access, effectiveness, and quality of services.
 It includes the opportunity to address our local approach to statewide initiatives as well as to outline initiatives that address regional needs identified in our Gaps & Needs Analysis.

 The annual Trillium Health Resources Quality Management (QM) Plan outlines efforts to maintain and improve services for members.
 It frames the purpose of the Quality Management Program and activities to meet state and federal regulations as well as national accreditation standards

 The annual QM Plan outlines the objectives for the year by monitoring identified quality improvement issues throughout the organization.
 We review and revise the QM Plan based on an annual evaluation of the QM Program.

-Trillium Health Resources establishes agency wide goals that are measured and reported routinely to the Trillium Health Resources Quality Improvement Committee.
-The goals in the plan may address a variety of key performance areas, including but not limited to: follow up after hospitalization, accessibility, availability, enrollee satisfaction, education and outreach to enrollees and their families
+Trillium Health Resources establishes agency-wide goals that are measured and reported routinely to the Trillium Health Resources Quality Improvement Committee.
+The goals in the plan may address a variety of key performance areas, including but not limited to: follow-up after hospitalization, accessibility, availability, member satisfaction, education and outreach to members and their families